Monday, November 6, 2017

 2017 Rothko Chapel Óscar Romero Award Pre-Program

 Women of sex trafficking face the dual realities of being victims while also being prosecuted as offenders.
-Join Julie Bindel in conversation with Houston activists and advocates as they explore this topic from both local and global perspectives.
+Julie Bindel was joined in conversation with Houston advocate Dr. Andrea Link and Lise Olsen, investigative reporter with the Houston Chronicle as they explored this topic from both local and global perspectives.
+The local awardee for the 2017 ORA, Kathryn Griffin Griñán, provides direct service and counseling to victims of sex trafficking in Houston.

-This program will be followed by a public reception and book signing on the plaza.
+This program was followed by a public reception and book signing with Julie Bindel on the plaza.

 A renowned investigative journalist, Julie Bindel has written extensively on a range of topics including violence against women, the international surrogacy trade, mail order brides, trafficking, and unsolved murders.
 She writes regularly for The Guardian, New Statesman, The International Business Times, and The Spectator, and frequently appears on the BBC and Sky News.
 She was Visiting Journalist at Brunel University, UK (2013 - 2014) and is now on the Advisory Board of Byline.com.